Approximately 60% of water that is consumed is converted to Greywater.

 – Washing of homes/offices

-The exact sources of greywater may vary according to countries and organizations.
+The exact sources of greywater may vary according to countries and organisations.

 Quality of Greywater